wp-plugins/jabber-feed/readme.txt

 == Contacts ==

-You can contact me on Jabber at xmpp:hysseo [@] zemarmot.net and you can have some news about this plugin on [my freedom haven]{http://jehan.zemarmot.net "my public diary"} or of course, soon by subscribing on a xmpp pubsub node (I have configured one but I must make some finalization first).
+You can contact me on Jabber at xmpp:hysseo [@] zemarmot.net and you can have some news about this plugin on [my freedom haven](http://jehan.zemarmot.net "my public diary") or of course, soon by subscribing on a xmpp pubsub node (I have configured one but I must make some finalization first).

 Have a nice life!